Lucas Johnson: 2016

-Years later, after discovering Jordan has been in trouble with the police, Denise tells her daughter Libby Fox (Belinda Owusu) that she is going to visit Lucas in prison.
+Six years later, after discovering Jordan has been in trouble with the police, Denise tells her daughter Libby Fox (Belinda Owusu) that she is going to visit Lucas in prison.
 She receives a visiting order but changes her mind.
 Lucas then calls Denise, asking why she did not visit him, and she tells him not to call her again, hanging up on him.
 However, one month later, jealous of all the couples around her and hoping to get help for Jordan, she contacts Lucas and tells him she is coming to visit him in prison.
 Lucas tells Denise that he has taken all responsibilities for his past actions, as he has been mentally ill and wanted to believe he was being guided by some spiritual being.
 Lucas admits to Denise that he is still in love with her, although she denies still being in love with him, and reveals that he is aware of Jordan being in trouble with the police.
 Lucas then encourages Denise to find him herself so she can help him.
 Denise later finds Jordan (now played by Joivan Wade) and convinces him and his son JJ Johnson (Zayden Kareem) to move in with her.
 Lucas then sends her flowers so Denise visits him in prison to tell him not to send her anything again and that she will no longer visit him.
 Lucas then asks Denise to ask Jordan to visit him, which she does.
 Initially, Jordan wants to visit Lucas to tell him to stay away from him, but Denise's friend Patrick Trueman (Rudolph Walker) convinces him not to, not wanting Lucas to try to control him like he did to Denise.
 Jordan eventually decides to visit Lucas, however, and he and Denise are persuaded to help Lucas get onto a scheme that would allow him to apply for jobs and be granted more visiting hours.
 After Denise gives a statement, his application is accepted, but Lucas and Jordan plan to use the scheme to help Lucas break out of prison.
 He uses Jordan to try and convince Denise to come with them, but when she learns what is happening, she alerts Libby who calls the police.
 Lucas and Jordan are both taken into custody.
 Denise and Patrick later visit Lucas in prison.
 Lucas declares that he needs Denise and she warns him never to contact her again.